Dr Steven Jakes

 Plymouth Business School (Faculty of Arts and Humanities)

 Hi, my name is Steve Jakes.
-I am a Lecturer in Tourism and Events Management and my main teaching interests are oriented around geographical and sociological themes and their relation and application to tourism and events.
+I am a Lecturer in Tourism and Events Management and my main teaching interests are oriented around geographical and sociological themes and their relation and application to leisure, tourism and events.
 I also specialise in teaching research methods and quantitative data analysis using SPSS.
 My role also involves some administration duties in support of the School of Tourism and Hospitality.

 Past roles have included: